evanseitz/seam-nn/README.md

 	- Global library with 100k sequences | Integrated gradients; UMAP with K-Means clustering
 	- Expected run time: **~3.9 minutes** on Colab A100 GPU

 **Python script examples** are provided in the `examples` folder for locally running SEAM and exporting outputs to file.
-Some of these examples include models and/or attribution methods that are not compatible with the latest libraries supported by Google Colab, including:
+These examples additionally include ChromBPNet models and attribution methods that are not compatible with the latest libraries supported by Google Colab:

 - [Local library to analyze foreground and background signals at human promotors and enhancers](https://github.com/evanseitz/seam-nn/blob/main/examples/example_chrombpnet_local_ppif.py)
 	- ChromBPNet: PPIF promoter/enhancer (Fig.3)
 	- Local library with 100k sequences and 10% mutation rate | {Saliency, IntGrad, SmoothGrad, ISM}; Hierarchical clustering

 Additional dependencies for these Python examples may be required and outlined at the top of each script.

+**Complete reproducible pipelines, configurations, and processed data** for reproducing all analyses and figures from the SEAM manuscript, including additional models beyond DeepSTARR, PBMs, and ChromBPNet, are available on [Zenodo](https://zenodo.org/records/17314557).

 ## SEAM Interactive Interpretability Tool: